Mrrvm/os_lusiadas_2/content/sources/Lagos/Lagos.md

  **The whole use of language coming from the city's council/government (see [[Memórias da plantação#^palavra-descobrimentos]] regarding the word "Descobrimentos" and "escrava/o"), localisation and connection between monuments, obsession with glorifying and even cos-playing this period, congratulating passed city's navigators, and omitting references to enslavement (see [[Atlantica - contemporary art from Cabo Verde, Guinea Bissau, São Tomé and Príncipe and their Diásporas#^return-colonial-pain-to-its-thinkers]])  leaves the slavery museum looking like a performance of a fake reconciliation with the past.
 Moreover, when referring to the museum, the president of the municipality at the time refers to it as a driver for tourism (see [[Núcleo Museológico Rota da Escravatura#^colonial-period-as-tourism]])**

+This goes in accordance to the conclusions driven in [[Slave Market Museum - Contested Stories]].